| FECAL PARASITES:

 understanding of the factors that affect their health and their persistence

+in specific habitats.
 As the natural habitat of howler and spider monkeys

 become fragmented and reduced in size by human activities in southern Mexico,